scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 The command queues used by ``vispy.gloo`` are also designed to be serializable such that commands generated in one process or thread can be executed in another.
 In this way, a stream of GL commands could be sent to a web browser such as the IPython notebook, recorded to disk to be replayed later, or shared between processes to take advantage of multi-core systems.

 Another purpose of ``vispy.gloo`` is to hide many of the differences between various versions and implementations of OpenGL.
 We currently target OpenGL versions 2.1 for desktop systems and ES2.0 for embedded and WebGL systems, which are available on virtually all commodity hardware today.
-Systems that lack a modern GPU may still run VisPy code using a software OpenGL implementation such as Mesa [http://www.mesa3d.org/].
-Notably, this is used by Travis CI [travis-ci.org] to run our unit tests.
+Systems that lack a modern GPU may still run VisPy code using a software OpenGL implementation such as Mesa [mesa3d]_.
+Notably, this is used by Travis CI [travisci]_ to run our unit tests.
 However, OpenGL versions older than 2.1 are not supported.
-VisPy also supports some features from OpenGL 3+ but these currently depend on pyopengl [http://pyopengl.sourceforge.net/].
+VisPy also supports some features from OpenGL 3+ but these currently depend on pyopengl [pyopengl]_.

 A closely related system, ``vispy.app``, abstracts the differences between the various supported GUI backends, which include PyQt4/5, PySide, IPython, SDL, GLFW, and several others.
 This system provides uniform access to user input, timers, and window features across all backends, and allows VisPy to be incorporated into most existing applications.
 VisPy can be used as a Qt widget, embedded in IPython notebook, or run on a headless server with almost no code differences.
 This support, combined with VisPy's pure-python and low-dependency approach, helps to ensure that VisPy will run on most platforms with minimal effort from users and developers alike.